adityaapp1993/SpringBootStripeProject/README.md

 The following apis are to be developed:

-Customer creation api - create a customer having name, email, address.
+Customer creation api - create a customer having name, email, address, description.

 ![SpringBootStripePic](https://user-images.githubusercontent.com/22809880/98779613-97823600-240d-11eb-8744-32d10a0a75c6.png)